fricas/fricas/src/doc/sphinx/source/install.rst

 build sources, taking care to build Hyperdoc pages and graphic examples.
-Make sure that text of help pages is available in some directory (they are **not** part of source tree, some are generated, but the rest is copied to tarball).
-Assuming that you build FriCAS in ``fr-build`` and ``$SRC`` point to FriCAS source tree do
+Make sure that text of help pages is available in some directory (they are **not** part of source tree, some are generated, but the rest is copied to the tarball).
+Assuming that you built FriCAS in ``fr-build`` and ``$SRC`` points to the FriCAS source tree, do
 ::

    cd fr-build
    $SRC/src/scripts/mkdist.sh --copy_lisp --copy_phts \
      --copy_help=/full/path/to/help/files
-   mv dist ../fricas-X.Y.Z
+   mv dist ../fricas-x.y.z
    cd ..
-   tar -cjf fricas-X.Y.Z.tar.bz2 fricas-X.Y.Z
+   tar -cjf fricas-x.y.z.tar.bz2 fricas-x.y.z

 Note: FriCAS source distributions are created from a branch which differs from trunk, namely release branch has version number, trunk